-Costco has wonderful pork tenderloin packed in a two-pack.
+You can’t beat Costco pork tenderloin packed in a two-pack.
 When you Air Fry Pork Tenderloin, it quickly shoots to the top of the family favorites as it’s tender, delicious and is easy to prepare.
 You can oven roast or grill it using the same technique below and will be the perfect main dish comfort food next to a nice batch of whipped potatoes.

 🍽️ Why This Recipe Works

-Fast – This is one recipe that you can get in the Air Fryer and out in under 30 minutes for those nights where every minute counts.
+Fast – This is one air fryer recipes that you can get in and out in under 30 minutes for those nights where every minute counts.

 Pork Tenderloin – You can’t beat Costco pork tenderloin packed in a two-pack.
 This shouldn’t be confused with pork loin.
 Let’s not ask how I learned that! 😀 They are two different cuts of meat.
 Pork tenderloin (what we are preparing) is usually found in vacuum packaging and is long and thin.
 It comes from the muscles along the spine of the pig and is considered the most tender cut of pork.

 Bacon – You will use about ¾ of a package of bacon.
 Use thinly sliced versions, as they are much easier to weave around the pork and you will make sure they are fully cooked and crispy.